-This program accommodates students of various levels of Spanish proficiency who would like to take Spanish language in addition to a variety of elective courses.
+This program is approved by Ohio State for students at the elementary and intermediate levels of Spanish proficiency who would like to take Spanish language in addition to a variety of elective courses.

 Universitat Pompeu Fabra (UPF) is one of the newest public universities in Spain.
 The UPF was founded in 1990 as an act of the Catalan Parliament and currently has 8,162 students enrolled in fields ranging from experimental, health and life sciences to human and social sciences and technical studies.

 ISA housing is either within walking distance or conveniently located near public transit routes.
 Travel times to the various university buildings generally range between 15 and 40 minutes depending on housing and class locations.
 Homestays are the norm for Spain, and are required by Ohio State for students participating on ISA programs.
 ISA participants living in homestays will be provided with two meals per day (except on ISA excursion days) and laundry service once per week for the official duration of the program.
 This is included in the ISA program cost.
 Students usually share a bedroom with another ISA student, but have the option of paying extra to secure an individual room.

 Each course a student takes abroad, regardless of the grade received or how course credit counts toward degree requirements, must:

 Be approved via the credit evaluation process; students are strongly encouraged to do this priorto submitting their applications.